What Is The Best Type Of Body Dysmorphic Disorder Treatment For Me?

 Exposure And Ritual Prevention

-With this part of cognitive behavioral therapy, you are addressing your behavioral activities or avoidances.
+During this part of cognitive behavioral therapy, you will address your behavioral activities or avoidances.
 You and your therapist will develop a hierarchy of anxiety for different situations that make you feel uncomfortable or that you avoid.
 You will then commit to exposing yourself to the items on this list one at a time, starting with the least troublesome.

-During this part of cognitive behavioral therapy, your therapist will also challenge you to stop certain rituals that you may be using to cope with your body dysmorphia.
+During this part of cognitive behavioral therapy, your therapist will likely also challenge you to stop certain rituals that you may be using to cope with your body dysmorphia.
 For example, if you are constantly checking yourself in the mirror, the therapist may challenge you to only look in the mirror a few times per day, decreasing as time goes on.
-The therapist will discuss with you activities that you can do instead of looking in the mirror, changing your behaviors.
+The therapist can give you different activities that you can do instead of looking in the mirror.

-Perceptual retraining is important for people who obsess about one specific part of their appearance.
-Many people with body dysmorphia will get very close to the mirror to closely examine that part of their appearance that they are worried about.
-Your therapist by this time will have helped you identify what exactly it is that is the object of your obsession.
+Perceptual retraining can be important for people who obsess about one specific part of their appearance.
+Many people with body dysmorphia will get very close to the mirror to closely examine the aspect of their appearance that they are worried about.
+By this time, your therapist may have helped you identify what exactly is the object of your obsession.

-They will then work with you to change your perception of yourself.
+They can then work with you to change your perception of yourself.
 Often the first step in this is to look into a mirror at a conversational distance of two to three feet.
 The therapist may challenge you to look into the mirror at the bigger picture rather than only at that thing about your appearance that you are concerned about.
-They will help you point out good features that you have and recognize that the overall picture is not as ugly or disgusting as your thoughts would lead you to believe.
+They will help you point out good features that you have and recognize that the overall picture is not as ugly as your thoughts may lead you to believe.

 Once you have met your goals in cognitive behavioral therapy and symptoms have decreased significantly or vanished altogether, the therapist will work with you to ensure that you do not relapse after therapy ends.
-Relapse prevention strategies include going over the tools and strategies that you learned in cognitive behavioral therapy and discussing ways to apply those strategies in your everyday life.
-For some people, follow up appointments every few months to go over and reinforce strategies may be helpful to prevent relapse.
+Relapse prevention strategies include going over the tools and strategies that you learned and discussing ways to apply those strategies in your everyday life.
+For some people, follow-up appointments every few months to go over and reinforce strategies may be helpful to prevent relapse.

-Studies have found that SSRI drugs are very effective in the treatment of body dysmorphic disorder.
+Studies have found that SSRI drugs can be very effective in the treatment of BDD.
 These studies have been done on several different SSRI medications, but all of them work in the same way.
-SSRI antidepressants allow the brain to use serotonin more effectively, not by producing more serotonin, but by making more of the serotonin available for longer periods of time.
+SSRI antidepressants allow the brain to use serotonin more effectively, not by producing more serotonin, but by making more serotonin available for longer periods.

-It is important that if your doctor recommends the use of SSRI antidepressants that you take them as directed.
-Set reminders on your phone, tablet or computer so that you do not miss any doses.
+If your doctor recommends the use of SSRI antidepressants, it’s important to take them as directed.
+Set reminders on your phone, tablet, or computer so that you do not miss any doses.
 Never stop taking SSRI drugs without talking to your doctor, as stopping them abruptly can lead to significant withdrawal symptoms that may be difficult to manage.

 There are several different SSRI drugs used in body dysmorphic disorder treatment.
-Each has their potential side effects, pros, and cons.
-If your doctor tries a specific medication and it does not produce results for you, don't give up on medical treatment.
-Instead, talk to your doctor about your concerns and try other medications.
-Not every SSRI drug works for every patient, and it may take a few tries before you find the one that works best for you.
+Each has potential side effects, pros, and cons.
+If your doctor tries a specific medication and it does not produce results for you, it doesn’t mean you must give up on treatment that uses medication.
+Instead, talk to your doctor about your concerns and consider whether you’ll try other medications.
+Not every SSRI drug works for every patient, and it may take a few tries before you find the one that works most effectively for you.

-The most commonly prescribed SSRI drugs for body dysmorphic disorder treatment are:
+The most prescribed SSRI drugs for body dysmorphic disorder treatment are: